nqthqn/howdyband.com/content/compose.md

 **PHASE 3: Music Video Production**

+Prerequisite: Come to first session with a recorded, copyright free, song .

 * weeks 7 and 8 TBA.
 See below for sessions and scoring rubric.

-**Scoring Rubric**

-To encourage students to work together, and to encourage minimal cost of music production, here are the scoring incentives.

-200 points per week (100 pts per session)

-Students gain points for using other class members.
-Students may use persons not enrolled, but will lose points for having more than two non enrolled students

-## Produce a music video: August, TBA

-Prerequisite: Come to first session with a recorded song (copyright free).

 * session 1 -  storyboard
 * session 2 -  green screen, multi-camera angles, microphones, and lights